sverweij/dependency-cruiser/doc/cli.md

 Which alt-js languages dependency-cruiser supports depends on the availability it has to them.
 To see how dependency-cruiser perceives its environment use `depcruise --info` (any arguments are ignored).
-A typical output will look like this
+A typical output will look like this:

 ```
 Supported:

-  If you need a currently-not-enabled transpiler (those with a '✖'), just
+  If you need a supported, but not enabled transpiler ('✖' below) just install
-  install it.
-E.g. 'npm install --save-dev livescript' will enable livescript
+  it in the same folder dependency-cruiser is installed.
+E.g. 'npm i livescript'
-  support.
+  will enable livescript support if it's installed in your project folder.

 Transpilers: